monome/docs/docs/crow/scripting.md

 Before we can upload a script, we need some scripts to upload!
 There's a set of examples, and a growing collection of user-provided scripts availabe in the *bowery* repository.

 Navigate to [bowery](https://github.com/monome/bowery/releases/latest) and download the .zip file under *Assets*.
+It will be named `bowery-X`, where X is the release number.

-Unzip it wherever you'd like to keep your crow scripts, and change-directory (or `cd`) in your terminal to locate them.
-If you unzip within your Documents folder it would be `cd ~/Documents/bowery`.
+Unzip it wherever you'd like to keep your crow scripts, and **close any open terminal windows**.
+Then, open a new terminal window and change-directory (or `cd`) to enter the bowery folder.
+If you unzip within your Documents folder it would be `cd ~/Documents/bowery-X`.

 ### Uploading

-From the bowery folder, load up `druid` so we can talk to crow.
+From the *bowery-X* folder, load up a fresh `druid` session so we can talk to crow.

 ```
 druid
 ```